/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 4,000 km

-Great start on the wild Breton coast with its powerful tides: on to Saint-Malo and the sites of the Great War in Normandy and Belgium.
-You’ll then descend into Germany by riding sections of the pleasant Rhine and Main riverside cycle paths, the Bohemia of castles and hills, and then again heading north to Krakow.
-On the last stretch you pedal toward Kiev amid relaxing nature and the historical legacies of Soviet rule.
+A great start on the wild Breton coast with its powerful tides leads to Saint-Malo and the Great War sites in Normandy and Belgium.
+Then, you’ll descend into Germany, riding along the pleasant cycle paths alongside the Rhine and Main rivers.
+Next, you’ll head into the Bohemia of castles and hills before heading north again to Krakow.
+For the final leg of the journey, you will cycle through relaxing nature and the historical legacies of Soviet rule en route to Kiev.

 Eurovelo 5 The Via Francigena